 (Related reading: Conway's Law & Amdahl's Law.)

 The accuracy of this prediction as demonstrated by a (logarithmically) linear increase in transistor count has sparked consumer interest and expectations.
-After all, the exponential growth trend of transistor density means that computing chips are getting faster and cheaper, and the consumer electronics market can experience a state of constant iteration and improvement.
+After all, the exponential growth trend of transistor density means two things:

 Moore’s law is not a fundamental law of physics: it does not describe a natural physical phenomenon.
-Noris it a scientific theory.
-Really, it’s an observation of how the semiconductor industry works.
-When taking a closer look, it seems that a combination of economic, technological and even social factors are driving this trend.
+Nor is it a scientific theory.
+Really, this law is simply an observation of how the semiconductor industry works — or how it worked for a long time.
+When taking a closer look, it seems that a combination of economic, technological, and even social factors are driving this trend.

-The global semiconductor industry is worth over $0.5 Trillion dollars — a significant portion of this sum goes directly into research and development of new semiconductor technologies.
+The global semiconductor industry is worth approximately $600 billion USD today, with projections of hitting $1 trillion by 2030.
+A significant portion of this sum goes directly into research and development of new semiconductor technologies.
 The semiconductor industry has kept strong ties with academia, naturally attracting a concentrated effort among researchers around the world working toward improvements in semiconductor technologies.
-Similarly, manufacturing companies are large enterprises incentivized by governments pushing for supremacy in the competitive global landscape.
+Manufacturing companies are large enterprises that governments incentivize.
+These governments push for supremacy in the competitive global landscape.

-Another perspective of Moore's law states that it is a self-reinforcing goal that is driven by consumer expectations.
-Although this hypothesis is not validated or disproved, it is a realistic assumption that technology consumers appreciate two things:
+Another perspective of Moore's law views it as a self-reinforcing goal driven by consumer expectations.
+Although this hypothesis lacks validation, many assume that technology consumers appreciate two key things:

 Some argue that Moore’s law was claimed in an era of rapid technological innovations and advancements and that it may be reaching the end of its days as a “law”.
 Today, we have already reached a point where most chip manufacturing companies have struggled to improve transistor density from 7nm to 5nm transistor nodes in a highly competitive space.

 Alongside these factors, there may be a philosophical aspect to Moore’s law.
-As the observation made decades ago has held true for so long, the semiconductor technology industry, academia and consumers perceive Moore’s law to be an attainable goal, despite increasingly glaring physical limitations.
-The collective vision appears to be a driving force of motivation that continues to propel the industry to achieve this goal — how long that can carry on remains to be seen.
+As the observation made decades ago has held true for so long, the semiconductor technology industry, academia, and consumers perceive Moore’s law to be an attainable goal — despite increasingly glaring physical limitations.
+The collective vision serves as a driving force of motivation.
+It continues to propel the industry toward this goal.
+How long this momentum can last, however, remains to be seen.

 Whatever the answer, Moore’s Law has rippling effects on businesses across industries.
 Understanding those effects might just help you stay ahead of the curve.